-- Avaya S8720 Servers running Communication Manager - Avaya G650 Media Gateway and associated hardware - SIP Enablement Services (SES) on an Avaya S8500B Server platform - Avaya 9600-Series IP telephones (configured for the SIP protocol) - Avaya 9600-Series IP telephones (configured for the H.323 protocol) - Avaya 4600-Series IP telephones (configured for the H.323 protocol) - Avaya 1600-Series IP telephones (configured for the H.323 protocol) - Avaya digital phones - Analog phones and fax machines - Avaya IP Softphone
+- Avaya S8720 Servers running Communication Manager - Avaya G650 Media Gateway and associated hardware - SIP Enablement Services (SES) on an Avaya S8500B Server platform - Avaya 9600-Series IP telephones (configured for the SIP protocol) - Avaya 9600-Series IP telephones (configured for the H.323 protocol) - Avaya 4600-Series IP telephones (configured for the H.323 protocol) - Avaya 1600-Series IP telephones (configured for the H.323 protocol) - Avaya IP Softphone - Avaya digital and analog phones

-For the purposes of the compliance test, the simulated enterprise site was configured using all public IP addresses so that all devices could communicate directly with the public IP address of the Dynamic IP Trunk Service.
+For the purposes of the compliance test, the simulated enterprise site was configured using all public IP addresses so that all devices could communicate directly with the public IP address of the SIP Trunk Service.
 However, in these Application Notes, these public IP addresses have been replaced with private addresses for security reasons.
 Any references to real routable PSTN numbers have also been changed to numbers that can not be routed by the PSTN.

 In an actual customer configuration, the enterprise site may also include additional network components such as a session border controller or data firewall.
 A complete discussion of the configuration of these devices is beyond the scope of these Application Notes.
-However, it should be noted that traffic must be allowed to pass between the Dynamic IP SIP Trunk Service and the following enterprise components:
+However, it should be noted that traffic must be allowed to pass between the SIP Trunk Service and the following enterprise components:

-- SIP traffic to/from the SIP Enablement Services server - RTP traffic to/from VOIP media resources in Avaya Media Gateways (e.g. MedPro circuit packs in the Avaya G650 Media Gateway or on-board integrated VOIP resources in the smaller gateways) - RTP traffic to/from H.323 or SIP telephones - RTP traffic to/from H.323 or SIP soft clients
+- SIP traffic to/from the SIP Enablement Services server - RTP traffic to/from VOIP media resources in Avaya Media Gateways (e.g. MedPro circuit packs in the Avaya G650 Media Gateway or on-board integrated VOIP resources in the smaller gateways) - RTP traffic to/from H.323 and SIP telephones - RTP traffic to/from H.323 and SIP soft clients

-Figure 1: Avaya IP Telephony Network using the PAETEC Dynamic IP SIP Trunk Service
+Figure 1: Avaya IP Telephony Network using the MTS Allstream SIP Trunk Service